PECOS-packages/PECOS/docs/concepts/clifford-rz-simulator.md

 # Clifford+RZ Simulator

-The `CliffordRz` simulator represents quantum states as weighted sums of stabilizer states using the CH-form representation from Bravyi et al. ([arXiv:1808.00128](https://arxiv.org/abs/1808.00128)).
+The `StabVec` simulator represents quantum states as weighted sums of stabilizer states using the CH-form representation from Bravyi et al. ([arXiv:1808.00128](https://arxiv.org/abs/1808.00128)).
 This enables efficient simulation of circuits with many Clifford gates and a moderate number of RZ rotations.